skadi-off/onchain-analysis-showcase/README.md

 | CLUSTER_ANALYSIS     | 6,350              | 5,769,054,327          | 12.70%             | 0.10%           |
 | ARMA_CLUSTER_ANALYSIS| 3,911              | 128,388,782            | 7.82%              | 0.002%          |
 |  **TOTAL**              | **11,882**         | **117,449,159,885**    | **23.764%**        | **1.957%**      |

-## Key Insights

-- **Graph Analysis** identified 1,508 addresses (3.01% of total) with interconnected suspicious patterns
-- **Cluster Analysis** revealed 6,350 addresses (12.70% of total) with similar behavioral characteristics
-- **ARMA Cluster Analysis** detected 3,911 addresses (7.82% of total) with advanced pattern anomalies
-- Combined detection methods provide comprehensive coverage of different Sybil attack vectors

-## Notes

-- All visualizations and data presented here are examples from our actual detection work
-- Results are based on comprehensive analysis of on-chain transaction data
-- Detection methods are continuously refined to identify new patterns and attack vectors
-- For inquiries or collaboration opportunities, please contact us through the repository